Three Soldiers (statue)

 Three Soldiers (also titled Three Servicemen) is a bronze statue by Frederick Hart.
 Unveiled on Veterans Day, November 11, 1984, on the National Mall in Washington, D.C., it is part of the Vietnam Veterans Memorial commemorating the Vietnam War.
-It was the first representation of an African American on the National Mall.
+It included the first representation of an African American on the National Mall.

 History

 Creation and installation

 Negative reactions to Maya Lin's design for the Memorial wall were so strong that several Congressmen complained, and Secretary of the Interior James G. Watt refused to issue a building permit.
 As the most highly ranked sculptor in the competition, Frederick Hart was commissioned to create a sculpture to appease those who wanted a more traditional approach.

 In an editorial in The New York Times, Vietnam veteran Tom Carhart argued that without a heroic sculptural element, the abstract design would put too much emphasis on the "shame and sorrow" of the Vietnam War.
 Lin was furious at the adulteration of her design and called the decision to add Hart's piece "a coup" which "had nothing to do with how many veterans liked or disliked my piece."
 Lin stated that she had not received a single adverse letter from a veteran, adding that "most of them are not as conservative as Carhart."
 Hart's addition was placed a distance away from the memorial wall to minimize the effect on her design.

 These conflicting expectations made for a challenging project.
 As Hart saw it, his task was "to preserve and enhance the elegant simplicity and austerity of the existing design" and "to create a sculpture which is in itself a moving evocation of the experience and service of the Vietnam Veteran."